mrwatson-de/fmLaunchPad/README.md

 # fmLaunchPad
 [3-2-1 FileMaker is GO!]

-A little rocket to help you start the FileMaker file you want.
+A cheeky little rocket to help you start the FileMaker file you want.

 ## The Problem